saurabh0719/elara/README.md

 ```

 * `exe_secure(db_file_path, commit=False, key_file_path)` - Loads the contents of the encrypted database (using the key file) into the program memory or generates a new key file and/or database file if they don't exist in the given path and it encrypts/decrypts the database file.
-Data is encoded into a `base64` format and then encrypted using `Fernet encryption`
+Data is encoded into `utf-8` and then encrypted using `Fernet encryption`

 Using `exe_secure()` without a key file or without the correct key file corresponding to the database will result in errors.
 Key files and DB files can be included inside the `.gitignore` to ensure they're not pushed into an upstream repository.